ku-mo/1866wiki/docs/10-nap9/12-membership.md

 ### Section I — Eligibility {#t1-art1-sec1}
 An alliance qualifies for Full Membership when it:
-1. Ranks within the **top nine alliances** by weekly power metrics, skipping ineligible alliances, and
+1. Ranks within the **top nine alliances** by weekly power metrics, skipping ineligible alliances,
-2. Publicly affirms and abides by the entirety of this Covenant.
+2. Publicly affirms and abides by the entirety of this Covenant,
+3. Is in positive standing with the Council

 ### Section II — Representation {#t1-art1-sec2}
 Each Full Member must designate: